boher/Maze-Pathfinder/README.md

 - Execution of main.py would open a pygame window, where user can click on any white squares (nodes) to place a start node (in green), followed by an end node (in red)
 - User can subsequently click on any white squares to construct walls, also known as blocking nodes that can't be traversed

+## Pathfinding Algorithms
 ### Option 1: Dijkstra's
-- As long as the condition of placing a start & end node is satisfied, user can press key '2' to trigger Dijkstra's shortest path
+- As long as the condition of placing a start & end node is satisfied, user can press key '1' to trigger Dijkstra's shortest path
 - Turquoise nodes are nodes already traversed (looked at), while blue nodes are nodes in the process of traversing (currently being looked at)
 - Dijkstra's shortest path is completed by drawing the weighted path of traversal with purple nodes